tasdikrahman/tasdikrahman.me/_posts/2019-03-22-solo-backpacking-trip-to-hampi-gokarna-goa-budget.md

 Local transport is a little bit hard to find in Goa is what I noticed, most tourists either rent a car or a scooter and you can do the whole city in that.
 But many are left with the option of going around with the other options.

-I reached my hostel and freshened up a bit before heading straight to the beach right behind my hostel, it was meagre 5 minute walk back to the beach and I was greeted by a restaurant quite old shack called Mama Cecilia's shack.
-Ordered some shrimps and just sat down on the shack to relax and watch the sunset while dogs played around.
+I reached my hostel and freshened up a bit before heading straight to the beach right behind my hostel, it was meagre 5 minute walk back to the beach and I was greeted by quite an old restaurant called Mama Cecilia's shack.
+Ordered some shrimps and just sat down on the beachside chairs to relax and watch the sunset while dogs were running around in the water, playing with their owners and people jogging.

 <center><img src="/content/images/2019/03/goa-day-1.jpg"></center>